Young Artist Competition

 1. Contestants must be residents of Albany, Clinton, Essex, Franklin, Fulton, Hamilton, Herkimer, Madison, Montgomery, Jefferson, Lewis, Onondaga, Oneida, Oswego, Rensselaer, Saratoga, Schenectady, St. Lawrence, Warren, or Washington Counties.

-2. The competition is open to instrumentalists in grades 7 through 12.
-This includes students studying Woodwinds, Brass, Strings, Keyboard, Percussion, Piano, and Harp.
+2. The competition is open to instrumentalists in Grades 9 through 12.

-3. Contestants must be prepared to play a piece or movement from the Repertoire List FROM MEMORY.
+3. Contestants may use music and are NOT required to play from memory.
+They must be prepared to play a piece or movement from the Repertoire List.
 The length of the work is limited to 15 minutes or one movement.
 Please click here for the Repertoire List.

-5. Contestants must submit a copy of their audition piece (solo part and piano reduction or score) at the in-person audition or by email to competition@onny.org one week before the competition should it change to an online event.
-If there are any questions about the availability of an extra score, please contact Nancy Peschko, Competition Coordinator.
+5. Contestants must submit a copy of their audition piece (solo part and piano reduction or score) at the in-person audition.
+If there are any questions about the availability of an extra score, please contact Music Director Michael J. Colburn at musicdirector@onny.org.

-6. At the discretion of the judges, contestants may be interrupted or subjected to time restrictions.
+6. At the discretion of the judges, contestants may be interrupted, subject to time restrictions.

 7. The decision of the judges is final, and the judges reserve the right not to award any level of the prizes.

-8. The competition will take place live in Snell Theater, Crane School of Music, SUNY Potsdam, Potsdam, NY.
+8. The competition will take place in Hosmer Hall, Crane School of Music, SUNY Potsdam, Potsdam, NY on January 25, 2025.
 If plans change, notice will be posted on this website.
-Masks may be required.

-9. The First Place winner will be invited to perform, if possible, with the Orchestra of Northern New York on Saturday and Sunday, April 29 and 30, 2023.
+9. The First Place winner will be invited to perform, if possible, with the Orchestra of Northern New York on Saturday and Sunday, April 26 and 27, 2025.
+This performance should not exceed ten minutes, and concerto may be truncated accordingly.

 11. All photos submitted and taken the day of the event are the property of The Orchestra of Northern New York, and may be used for publicity purposes without compensation.